BrianLuna12/BrianLuna12/README.md

 # 💫 About Me:
-😀 I am a mobile developer with expterise in native android app development.<br>👩‍💻 I am very passioante about coding and also love love love it.<br>
+😀 I am a software developer with expterise in web & mobile development.<br>👩‍💻 I am very passioante about coding and also love love love it.<br>

 # 💻 Tech Stack: